 John Fries Award

-Fourteen finalists have been named from nearly one thousand entries for this year’s leading art award for emerging contemporary artists, the John Fries (pronounced “Frees”) Award 2016.
+Eric was selected by the judges from fourteen finalists have been named from nearly one thousand entries for this year’s leading art award for emerging contemporary artists, the John Fries (pronounced “Frees”) Award 2016.

 The finalists are dominated by five Victorian artists with a spread from New South Wales, Queensland, the Northern Territory, as well as a New Zealander and a Sydneysider on a fellowship in New York.
-Read announcement here.

 The John Fries Award is an annual non-acquisitive award of $10,000 recognising emerging and early career visual artists.
 Since its start in 2010, it has become a platform for some of the most engaging and experimental works from emerging artists across Australia and New Zealand.